Laser-enhanced quantum sensing boosts sensitivity and dynamic range: A nitrogen-vacancy diamond two-media laser system

-The green and blue curves in Fig.~\ref{fig:figure_2}A show the output laser power (transmitted through the ouput mirror M in Fig.\ref{fig:figure_1}A) as a function of the MECSEL pump power while the NV centers are optically pumped and an off-resonant (green) and resonant (blue) microwave field is applied, respectively.
-The gray curve represents the laser power curve without optically pumping the NV centers, where the singlet state has zero population and the diamond losses are reduced to the minimal non-NV-related background losses.
-For all cases a linear increase in the laser power is visible, when overcoming the threshold of the laser system.
-When the microwave field is resonant to the spin transition $m_S=0\rightarrow m_S=\pm 1$ at \SI{2.87}{\giga\hertz} (blue curve), the laser threshold shifts from \SI{1.53}{\watt} to \SI{1.82}{\watt}.
-Here, we experimentally demonstrate the desired and theoretically predicted effect of a laser threshold, which is shifted by resonant driving of the NV spin state, i.\,e., an off-resonant (green) and on-resonant (blue) microwave field.
+As a first step, we study how the NV centers affect the laser signal via measuring laser power curves, as depicted in Fig.~\ref{fig:figure_1}c.
+The green and blue curves show how resonant microwaves (blue) applied to the magnetic spin transition shift the laser threshold and change the laser output compared to off-resonant microwaves (green).
+The gray curve represents the laser power curve without optically pumping the NV centers and thus the diamond losses are reduced to the minimal non-NV-related background losses due to vanishing singlet population.
+When the microwave field is resonant to the spin transition $m_S=0\rightarrow m_S=\pm 1$ (blue curve), the laser threshold shifts from \SI{1.53}{\watt} to \SI{1.82}{\watt}.
 Additionally, the slope of the linear curve, i.\,e., the slope efficiency, decreases from \SI{22.0}{\percent} to \SI{18.7}{\percent} indicating a less-efficient laser system.
-These trends can be explained well by an increased absorption of the cavity field at \SI{1042}{\nano\metre} by the lower singlet state $^1E$ (see Fig.~\ref{fig:figure_1}B).
-When optically pumping the NV centers, population is also shifted to the singlet states even without a resonant microwave field due to non-vanishing ISC for $m_S=0$ (see Fig.~\ref{fig:figure_1}B).
-This also leads to a shift of the laser threshold (\SI{1.23}{\watt} to \SI{1.53}{\watt}) and a decreased slope efficiency (\SI{27.4}{\percent} to \SI{22.0}{\percent}) between the gray and the green curve, i.\,e., when the NV centers are not optically pumped (gray) and are optically pumped (green), respectively.
-The absorption by the lower singlet is stronger for the $m_S=\pm1$ states, i.\,e., for a resonant microwave field, due to more probable ISC and thus increased population of the absorbing $^1E$ state (see Fig.~\ref{fig:figure_1}B).
-This spin-dependent absorption results in a broad regime of MECSEL pump powers between the thresholds of the blue and green curve, as indicated by the gray shading in Fig.~\ref{fig:figure_2}A. In this regime the absorption differences are enhanced so strongly that the laser system is switched off by the resonant microwave field.
-At the point where this effect is strongest at \SI{1.82}{\watt} a laser signal of more than \SI{50}{\milli\watt} is reduced to zero by the resonant microwave field, i.\,e.,~a contrast of 100\% is achieved.
-With these measurements we show a highly promising regime for magnetic field sensing as the signal changes can be equally induced by shifts in the microwave frequency or via the Zeeman effect by the magnetic field to be sensed (see below).
-Furthermore, these measurements demonstrate the strongest optical signal change by NV centers measured so far.
+These trends can be well explained by an increased absorption of the cavity field at \SI{1042}{\nano\metre} by the lower singlet state $^1E$ due to increased state population (see Fig.~\ref{fig:figure_1}b).
+When optically pumping the NV centers, population is also shifted to the singlet states even without a resonant microwave field (see Fig.~\ref{fig:figure_1}b).
+This also leads to a shift of the laser threshold (\SI{1.23}{\watt} to \SI{1.53}{\watt}) and a decreased slope efficiency (\SI{27.4}{\percent} to \SI{22.0}{\percent}) between the gray and the green curve.
+This demonstrated spin-dependent absorption of the NV centers results in a broad regime of MECSEL pump powers between the thresholds of the blue and green curve, as indicated by the gray shading in Fig.~\ref{fig:figure_1}c.
+In this regime the absorption differences are enhanced so strongly that the laser system is switched off by the resonant microwave field.
+At the point where this effect is strongest at \SI{1.82}{\watt} a laser signal of more than \SI{50}{\milli\watt} is reduced to zero by the resonant microwave field, i.\,e., an optical contrast of 100\,\% is achieved.
+With these measurements we show a highly promising regime for magnetic field sensing as the signal changes can be equally induced by shifts in the microwave frequency or due to the Zeeman effect by the magnetic field to be sensed (see below).